Hope is a community of people united in a love of Christ, where every person can come to

 Hope is a joy-filled church where every person can come to find rest from the

-filled when you are empty, fed when you are hungry.
-It is a place to be renewed
+be filled when you are empty, fed when you are hungry.
+It is a place to be

-spiritually, physically, and emotionally through authentic relationships with regular
+renewed spiritually, physically, and emotionally through authentic relationships

 The Reverend Deborah L. Vann